-Succession challenges and the ability to attract and retain top talent amid the constraint of a tightening labor market is the top risk for healthcare organizations in this year's survey.
-This is a pervasive challenge that has impacted the healthcare industry for many years, but the worldwide public health emergency (PHE) brought on by COVID-19 has exacerbated the issue for healthcare organization leaders.
+Succession challenges and the ability to attract and retain top talent amid the constraint of a tightening labour market is the top risk for healthcare organisations in this year's survey.
+This is a pervasive challenge that has impacted the healthcare industry for many years, but the worldwide public health emergency (PHE) brought on by COVID-19 has exacerbated the issue for healthcare organisation leaders.
 Throughout the industry, the largest staffing concern and pain point over the last few years has been clinical staff retention.
-For example, according to the 2022 Nursing Solutions, Inc. National Health Care Retention & RN Staffing Report, U.S. hospitals are experiencing a record 17% vacancy rate for nurses, up 7.1 points from 2021.12 In the past five years, the average U.S. hospital turned over 95% of their registered nurses (RN) workforce and is estimated to have lost approximately \$7 million in 2021 due to turnover alone.13 This increased turnover is a result of burnout, competition and consolidation.
+For example, according to the 2022 Nursing Solutions, Inc. National Health Care Retention & RN Staffing Report, U.S. hospitals are experiencing a record 17% vacancy rate for nurses, up 7.1 points from 2021.
+12 In the past five years, the average U.S. hospital turned over 95% of their registered nurses (RN) workforce and is estimated to have lost approximately \$7 million in 2021 due to turnover alone.
+This increased turnover is a result of burnout, competition and consolidation.
 This troubling trend does not impact just the bottom line - it also can diminish the accessibility and quality of patient care.

 Similar staffing challenges are found around the world.
-The World Health Organization (WHO) reports that nine out of 10 nurses in Europe have declared an intention to leave their jobs.
-Meanwhile, 40% of medical doctors are near retirement age in one third of European and central Asian countries, which continue to face substantial gaps and shortages as aging and burnout are contributing to the increasing shortage of healthcare workers.14 While the WHO projects a decline in the estimated global health workforce shortage to 10 million in 2030, compared with a 15 million workforce shortage the WHO projected for 2020, the International Council of Nurses notes that the pandemic is driving up demand for nurses, particularly in destination countries, and will drive increased outflow of nurses from low- and middle-income countries.15
+The World Health Organisation (WHO) reports that nine out of 10 nurses in Europe have declared an intention to leave their jobs.
+Meanwhile, 40% of medical doctors are near retirement age in one third of European and central Asian countries, which continue to face substantial gaps and shortages as ageing and burnout are contributing to the increasing shortage of healthcare workers.
+Health workforce shortage to 10 million in 2030, compared with a 15 million workforce shortage the WHO projected for 2020, the International Council of Nurses notes that the pandemic is driving up demand for nurses, particularly in destination countries, and will drive increased outflow of nurses from low- and middle-income countries.